technigmaai/ClearerVoice-Studio/train/speech_enhancement/README.md

 Replace `data/tr_demand_28_spks_16k.scp` and `data/cv_demand_testset_16k.scp` with your new .scp files in `config/train/*.yaml`.
 Now it is ready to train the models.

+> **Note:** If your training data is much small (<100 hours) and each utterance length is longer than 20 seconds, we recommend that you crop the utterance into smaller segments (4s ~ 5s).
+This can increase your data size and avoid extra data loading time.

 4. **Start Training**

 ``` sh